 A portrait of Paul the Apostle by Bartolomeo Montagna, from 1482.
 It is now in the Museo Poldi Pezzoli in Milan.

 BOUDICA (Boadicea) (died c.
 60) Britannia (now UK).
 Queen of Celtic tribe, the Iceni.
-Led rebellion against Roman occupation.
-(3)
+Led rebellion against Roman occupation. (on 3 lists)